Results for Fiscal 2015, 2016, 2017, 2018, and 2019

-Select a Fiscal Year (or 3-Year Average) on the data visualization below to explore the budget category grade distributions among the states.
+Select a Fiscal Year (or 5-Year Average) on the data visualization below to explore the budget category grade distributions among the states.

-In the Truth and Integrity in State Budgeting: Preventing the Next Fiscal Crisis report covering all fifty states over the fiscal years of 2016 through 2018, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.
+In the Truth and Integrity in State Budgeting: Preparing for the Storm report covering all fifty states over the fiscal years of 2015 through 2019, the Volcker Alliance focuses on five critical areas that explain methods used to achieve budgetary balance, as well as how budgets and other financial information are disclosed to the public.

 - procedures in developing and presenting annual (or in some instances biennial) budgets, including the extension of reliable revenue and spending estimates over periods beyond the annual budget;